aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_EulerMethod.md

 ax.legend();
 ```

 Here we observe some interesting things.
-The solutions predicted by the explicit and implicit Euler schemes differ noticeably.
+The solutions predicted by the explicit and implicit Euler schemes differ noticably.
 Even though they are both of the same order of accuracy, they are obviously not identical and the implicit Euler scheme matches the exact solution a bit better.
 Also, for the chosen time step, both methods are stable in this case.
-[In the exercise 3](#exc3) we ask you to explain this phenomenon.

 +++